Wizzy2323/CSOC-2024/WEEK-1/README.md

-# Forensics
+# Forensics and Osint
-writeup for the challenges of forensics will be available here.
+writeup for the challenges of forensics and Osint will be available here.